 Pepto Diarrhea Control Side Effects

-Generic Name: loperamide
+Generic name: loperamide

-Applies to loperamide: oral capsule, oral capsule liquid filled, oral liquid, oral solution, oral suspension, oral tablet, oral tablet chewable
+Applies to loperamide: oral capsule, oral capsule liquid filled, oral liquid, oral solution, oral suspension, oral tablet.

-If any of the following side effects occur while taking loperamide, check with your doctor immediately:Rare
+Check with your doctor immediately if any of the following side effects occur while taking loperamide:

 - loss of appetite

 - stomach pain